aws-azure-login/aws-azure-login/README.md

 - us-gov-west-1
 - us-gov-east-1

+##### China Region Support

+To use aws-azure-login with AWS China Cloud, set the `region` profile property in your ~/.aws/config to the China region:

+- cn-north-1

 #### Staying logged in, skip username/password for future logins

 During the configuration you can decide to stay logged in: